RJArthern/WAVI.jl/README.md

 ## Getting help

 ## Contributing
+If you're interested in contributing to the development of WAVI we want your help no matter how big or small a contribution you make!
+Contributing guidelines can be found in our [contributing guide](https://rjarthern.github.io/WAVI.jl/contributing/)

 ## Credits
 This package was initiated by Rob Arthern (https://github.com/RJArthern) and is currently maintained by Rob and Alex Bradley (https://github.com/alextbradley)